suryanshu-09/dsa-codes/README.md

 # dsa-codes

-This repo contains all the dsa codes I had to write in c as course requirements.
+This repo contains all the DSA codes which I was required to do as a course requirement.
+These codes are written in C language.